-Since the determination of asteroids' orbits always contains some measurement error, the exact paths their shadows (cast by starlight) will take across the Earth can only be estimated.
-While many asteroid occultation observers utilize small, portable instruments which allow them to travel to locations where a given asteroid's shadow is predicted to pass, this option is not available for the Centennial Observatory's permanently-mounted 24" (0.6m) telescope.
-Therefore we observe many occultations, with probabilities ranging from near-certainty (weather notwithstanding) to less than 1-in-1000, to increase the frequency of success.
-To date, roughly one out of every twenty-one occultation observations conducted at the Centennial Observatory (not including those which were clouded out) has resulted in seeing the target star temporarily vanish as an asteroid obscures it.
+Since asteroids' exact orbits (like all measured quantities) are imperfectly known, the location of the paths their shadows (cast by starlight) take across the Earth has some uncertainty to it.
+While many asteroid occultation observers utilize small, portable instruments which allow them to travel to locations where a given asteroid's shadow is most likely to pass, this option is not available for the Centennial Observatory's permanently-mounted 24" (0.6m) telescope.
+Therefore we observe many occultations, with probabilities ranging from near-certainty (weather notwithstanding) to less than 1-in-2000, to increase the frequency of success.
+To date, roughly one out of every twenty-five occultation observations conducted at the Centennial Observatory (not including those which were clouded out) has resulted in seeing the target star temporarily vanish as an asteroid obscures it.
 It should be noted that a close miss is still scientifically useful, as it can also help constrain the asteroid's shape and path (e.g. the red chord at far left in fig. 3).

 The Centennial Observatory's first asteroid occultation observation was conducted on 24 August 2012, when asteroid (1585) Union cast its shadow from the star TYC 5777-010444-1 onto the Earth.
 No occultation was seen (i.e. the shadow missed Twin Falls).
 All subsequent "positives" (timings performed when the Centennial Observatory was in an asteroid's stellar shadow) are listed below, in reverse chronological order.